 RFID tracking pillar page

 While this technology might sound complicated, we assure you that it’s simpler than it sounds.
-Through antennas, RFID readers communicate with tags that are attached to specific objects, such as cameras, cables, clothes, even shipping containers, allowing you to identify them.
+Through antennas, RFID readers communicate with tags attached to specific objects, such as cameras, cables, clothes, and even shipping containers, allowing you to identify, track, and count items.
+Making it a powerful tracking and inventory management tool.

 Already interested in investing in RFID?
 We compiled lots of insights on how to successfully implement RFID in the AV industry into a downloadable report.
 Make sure to grab a copy for yourself.